JulienAssouline/data-studios-projects/docs/Friends/index.md

 One way of measuring this is to look at how often each character mentioned the other, as can be seen in the chart above.

 This brings us some insight.
 Ross and Rachel for example, both mentioned each other more than any other character.
 Which makes a ton of sense because so much of the plotline and show is dominated by their on again off again relationship.
-It ended with them finally getting together in the final episode of the show, but it certainly wasn't without a lot of drama, where each character was probably shouting each other's names with love and anger.
+It ended with them finally getting together in the final episode of the show, but it certainly wasn't without a lot of drama.

 Monica and Chandler also mentioned each other more times than any other character.
 While they both didn't start out as lovers, once they did fall in love, it was good.
 In many ways, they probably had the strongest relationship out of anyone in the friends group.
 Yes, even stronger than the bond between Chandler and Joey.
 Joey was second on Chandler's most mentioned list, and second by a wide margin, giving a good sense of who Chandler was closest with among the six characters.